 The point of this service is extremely simple.
 You install a special application (Microsoft Azure Backup Agent) on a machine that is running under a Windows Server and contains data that should be stored in the cloud.
 This application synchronizes the selected data according to a schedule (can be run manually).
 You can create backups of entire partitions, as well as separate directories and files.

-As you know, a large amount of data, let's say backups, can be put in a storage service provided by Windows Azure.
-However, to access it, you must use either Windows Azure SDK (if we are developing our own solution), or third-party solutions (for example, Azure Storage Backup).
+As you know, a large amount of data, let's say backups, can be put in a storage service provided by Microsoft Azure.
+However, to access it, you must use either Microsoft Azure SDK (if we are developing our own solution), or third-party solutions (for example, Azure Storage Backup).
 I would much prefer to have this functionality provided out of the box.

-Let's compare the capabilities of Windows Azure Recovery Services and Windows Azure Storage:
+Let's compare the capabilities of Microsoft Azure Recovery Services and Microsoft Azure Storage:

 * - Geo-replication.
 The ability to replicate data within the confines of a region.
 Each region, for example Europe, contains two data centers (sub-regions): West Europe and North Europe.
 Your data is replicated in the sub-regions; in other words, the data located in the West Europe region storage is replicated in the North Europe region, and vice versa.

-Let's put together a simple table and compare the costs of storing backups in Windows Azure Storage and using Recovery Services.
+Let's put together a simple table and compare the costs of storing backups in Microsoft Azure Storage and using Recovery Services.

 * - salary level according to a study conducted for Kiev.
 Median value; experience - 1-2 years.

-** - seeing as Windows Azure Recovery Services are currently in the Preview stage, the price has been reduced by 50%.
+** - seeing as Microsoft Azure Recovery Services are currently in the Preview stage, the price has been reduced by 50%.

 After my article dedicated to the SQL Reporting services had been published I was accused of not taking into account the potential costs of hiring a specialist to maintain the corresponding technologies.
 This time I tried to keep this point in mind.